stanislaw/carrierwave-vips-benchmarks/README.md

 `mogrify` command, so its direct memory use for image processing is zero.
 Looking at `top`, mogrify is is using about 150mb on this machine.

-If we take MiniMagick as zero, vips is using about 9mb of ram, rmagick about 150mb and ImageScience about 100mb.
+If we take MiniMagick as zero, vips is using about 9mb of ram and rmagick about 150mb.

-Vips memory use scales with image width (it has to keep a few hundred scan lines of the image in memory at once as it streams it through the system), RMagick scales with image size (it loads the entire image into memory) and ImageScience scales by size and complexity of processing (it seems to lack RMagick's system for destroying intermediate images quickly).
+Vips memory use scales with image width (it has to keep a few hundred scan lines of the image in memory at once as it streams it through the system), RMagick scales with image size (it loads the entire image into memory).

 ### Another machine (MacBook Air 13-inch, Mid 2012, Mac OS X Lion 10.7.4)